uhyf6rd/ClinDoc-Copilot/README.md

 ## Overview

 ClinDoc-Copilot is a research prototype system designed to assist clinicians in generating structured medical records during outpatient consultations.
-The system integrates real-time speech recognition, large language model (LLM) inference, and rule-based constraints to produce draft clinical documentation that conforms to standard medical record formats.
+The system integrates real-time speech recognition and large language model (LLM) capabilities to provide writing assistance that conforms to standard medical record formats.

+ClinDoc Copilot is a physician-centered, human-in-the-loop assistant.
+It provides conversation-grounded ghost text completion, inline underline feedback for terminology normalization and evidence-grounded traceability, and an on-demand right-side AI dialogue sidebar.
+All assistance is non-binding and requires explicit physician action to be incorporated into the medical record.

 This project is developed for **research and educational purposes only**.
 It is not intended for clinical deployment and should not be used for actual patient care.

 ![Comparison of Different HCI Mode in Chinese Clinical Documentation](assets/small.png) *Figure 1.
-Comparison of Different HCI Modes in Chinese Clinical Documentation: (a) Traditional dictation requires post-processing; (b) Form-based input is structured but rigid; (c) ClinDoc-Copilot combines voice input with real-time ghost text suggestions and inline validation.*
+Comparison of Different HCI Mode in Chinese Clinical Documentation.*

 ### Motivation

-Clinical documentation remains a significant burden for healthcare providers.
-Studies indicate that physicians spend approximately **16 minutes per patient** on EHR-related tasks during outpatient visits, with documentation accounting for a substantial portion of this time.

-Existing solutions face key challenges in Chinese clinical settings:

-- **Commercial ambient AI systems** (e.g., Nuance DAX, Suki) primarily target English-speaking markets
-- **Template-based approaches** lack flexibility for varied clinical presentations
-- **Direct LLM generation** may produce content inconsistent with actual physician-patient dialogue

-ClinDoc-Copilot addresses these gaps by providing **real-time, context-aware suggestions** that physicians can accept, modify, or reject—maintaining clinical autonomy while reducing documentation burden.
+In Chinese outpatient settings, clinical documentation is a strictly regulated professional activity.
+Outpatient medical records are legally binding documents subject to routine audits, and physicians bear full legal responsibility for the accuracy, completeness, and clinical validity of documented content.

+At the same time, outpatient documentation is completed under time constraints.
+Physicians must write efficiently while ensuring regulatory compliance and evidence-grounded traceability that links symptoms, examinations, diagnoses, and treatment orders within the record.

+Motivated by these challenges, ClinDoc Copilot is designed as a physician-centered, human-in-the-loop assistant that provides real-time, non-binding writing support while keeping physicians as the sole authors and legal owners of medical records.

 ### Key Contributions

-- **Hybrid Input Paradigm**: Combines continuous speech recognition with keyboard-triggered ghost text, allowing seamless switching between voice and manual input
-- **Conversation Completeness Detection**: Automatically identifies when sufficient clinical information has been gathered to generate module-specific content
-- **Multi-Agent Coordination**: Specialized agents for conversation summarization, terminology normalization, diagnosis validation, and treatment plan generation
-- **Inline Compliance Checking**: Real-time validation of generated content against conversation context with Grammarly-style underline markers
-- **Modular Architecture**: Separates ASR, LLM inference, and UI concerns for maintainability and extensibility
+- **Conversation-grounded ghost text + tab completion**: Suggestions are grounded in encounter context and inserted only via explicit physician action.
+- **Inline underline feedback**: Yellow underlines support terminology normalization; additional cues prompt review of evidence-grounded compliance for diagnoses and treatment orders.
+- **On-demand AI dialogue sidebar**: A right-side advisory interface that is physician-invoked and does not automatically commit content into the medical record.
+- **Accountability-first interaction design**: Assistance is optional and non-binding, preserving physician authority and responsibility.

 ---